TrenchBoot/trenchboot-sdk/Documentation/fw_dell_optiplex.md

-## Firmware preparation
+# Firmware preparation

-### Configuring firmware for the Dell OptiPlex 7010/9010
+## Configuring firmware for the Dell OptiPlex 7010/9010

 This step prepares the firmware with TXT firmware for the Dell OptiPlex 7010/9010 computer.
-Do note that some of the binary blobs necessary for building functional firmware are not publically available and we cannot share them here.
+Do note that some of the binary blobs necessary for building functional firmware are not publicly available and we cannot share them here.
 You may need to extract them yourself, but these steps are not covered in this tutorial.